-Information for visa applicants regarding novel coronavirus: As of March 17, 2020, the United States Embassy in Abidjan has cancelled all routine immigrant visa appointments.
+Information for visa applicants regarding novel coronavirus: As of March 17, 2020, the United States Embassy in Abidjan cancelled all routine immigrant visa appointments.
 We will resume routine visa services as soon as possible but are unable to provide a specific date at this time.

 Immigrant visas to the United States are processed for citizens and residents of Cote d’Ivoire at the U.S. Embassy in Abidjan.